paycrest/protocol/.github/pull_request_template.md

-By submitting a PR, I agree to Paycrest's [Contributor Code of Conduct](https://paycrest.notion.site/Contributor-Code-of-Conduct-1602482d45a2806bab75fd314b381f4c) and [Contribution Guide](https://paycrest.notion.site/Contribution-Guide-1602482d45a2809a8930e6ad565c906a).

 ### Description

 > Describe the purpose of this PR along with any background information and the impacts of the proposed change.
 For the benefit of the community, please do not assume prior context.